Jon-Sn0w/automated-royalty-distribution-for-erc1155/README.md

 Please note that this version has not been tested with a large number of wallet addresses.
 We encourage you to experiment and provide feedback.

 This repository is entirely open source, and anyone is welcome to use and build upon it.

+**THIS VERSION CURRENTLY ONLY SUPPORTS ETH/NAT/SGB/FLR using other tokens such as wflr or wsgb for payment will not trigger a distirbution event with the contract in it's current state.
+Additional compatibility will be added at a later date, however in the event that erc20/721/1155 are deposited to the contract witfrawal functions have been added as a precautionary measure.